yaweli/flyton/flyton-prompt-rules.md

 if type(w) is bool:
     return "err"

--try to use "w" as the main variable from the find_in_sql, -check the result for fail attempt
+-try to use "w" as the main variable from the find_in_sql for all tables, -check the result for fail attempt

 example of card , there is a function kiccard() , which provide this nice card style menu item :